slumpbuster/Eye-Exercse/README.md

 ## Description
 This is a decent and easy representation of how one can use cascading style sheets and javascript to manipulate the display and functionality of a web page.
 It also is a good representation of how a browser interacts with the movement of the mouse.
 Originally, the example had one eye.
 A second eye was added as part of the original exercise.
-In doing soit reminded me of Cookie Monster from Sesame Street, so a mouth was added and a cookie for the cursor.
+In doing so it reminded me of Cookie Monster from Sesame Street, so a mouth was added and a cookie for the cursor.

 ---------